 D. Theological Use

 The texts point to the interaction between what Yahweh seeks and what Israel does, through which he works.
-The texts do not say that the Canaanites deserved to be expelled from their land or killed, any more than did (for instance) Native Americans who were displaced by Europeans, or the people who had earlier been displaced by the Native Americans, or the Celts in England who were displaced by the Anglo-Saxons.
+Exodus does not say that the Canaanites deserved to be expelled from their land or killed, any more than did (for instance) Native Americans who were displaced by Europeans, or the people who had earlier been displaced by the Native Americans, or the Celts in England who were displaced by the Anglo-Saxons.
 In this way Exodus differs from Gen 15:16 and Lev 18:24-28.
 It is just the way history works, which Yahweh works with.

 Exodus 24:9–18; 33:7–11, 20–22; 34:29–35: Seeing God’s Face